 36. Hemlock Falls Trail- This 2-mile trail in Moccasin Creek State Park leads to the picturesque Hemlock Falls.
 While the waterfall’s drop is just 15 feet, the width and force of the falls make them immensely impressive.
 The trail follows Moccasin Creek upstream through a gorgeous forest, and is very well-maintained.

 37. Dicks Creek Falls Trail- The hike to Dicks Creek Falls (near the Warwoman Wildlife Management Area) follows a section of the Bartram Trail.
-It explores a pristine hardwood forest before reaching the banks of the scenic Chattooga River, which was made famous by the movie Deliverance.
+It explores a pristine hardwood forest before reaching the banks of the scenic Chattooga River , whose headwaters begin in Cashiers NC..

 Moderate/Strenuous Hiking Trails Near Clayton GA